 Summer Research Program Application Information

-The purpose of this program is to give interested dental students a chance to experience both basic and clinical dental research, from a “hands-on” perspective, by participation in an on-going faculty research investigation.
-It is the goal of the program to aid the development of dental students who want to pursue research-orientated careers in the oral health field by providing an interactive experience with active research faculty.
+The purpose of this program is to provide interested dental students an opportunity to experience both basic and clinical dental research, from a “hands-on” perspective, by participation in an on-going faculty research investigation.
+The goal of the program is to aid the development of dental students who want to pursue academic and research-orientated careers in the oral health field by providing an interactive experience with active research faculty.

 The students should complete the basic required training in Laboratory Safety and Bioethics in Research.
 The advisors and students meet weekly to discuss progress and plan for future activities.
 At the end of the program, each student is required to write a report (300-400 words), including introduction, objectives, methods, results, conclusions, and future directions of their study which is approved by their advisor and give a 10-minute oral presentation.
 All summer research trainees are also required to give a poster presentation on Penn Dental Medicine Research Day.
 Research Day is held each spring at the University of Pennsylvania School of Dental Medicine and provides an opportunity for students of all classes to present their research.

 Submission of Applications

-A limited number of travel stipends are available to attend national and international research conferences, including ADA, ADEA and AADR/IADR meetings, based on the results of the poster competition held on Research Day.
+A number of travel stipends are available to attend national and international research conferences, including ADA, ADEA and AADR/IADR.
+Penn Dental Medicine grants travel awards following the results of the poster competition held on Research Day.
 The successful proposals are also sent to AADR to compete nationally for AADR travel awards.
 Students are highly encouraged to apply for an AADR/Johnson & Johnson Healthcare Products Hatton Award or IADR/Unilever Hatton Competition Awards (Junior Divisions).
 The links to different fellowships/awards from different organizations are included below.

 University of Pennsylvania School of Dental Medicine students can send questions about the Summer Research Program to Dr. Esra Sahingur, Associate Dean of Graduate Studies and Student Research, firstname.lastname@example.org.